avafinger/nanopi-m4-ubuntu-base-minimal/README.md

 	sudo iw dev wlan0 scan | egrep "signal:|SSID:" | sed -e "s/\tsignal: //" -e "s/\tSSID: //" | awk '{ORS = (NR % 2 == 0)? "\n" : " "; print}' | sort

 Enjoy the maximum performance of both Wifi and BT.

+## MIPI Camera

+Experiments with MIPI camera in Kernel 4.19.
+In these experiments i will try to grab images from the cameras with the kernel 4.19.111

+* gstreamer
+* v4l2 app
+* mjpg-streamer

+**WIP**

 # Credits